 Dorothy Kirwan Thomas’s life story is that of zeal, focus, and sheer determination to succeed.
 As a Black woman, she had many accomplishments during a time when the British and other Europeans in the colonial West Indies were making a fortune through the brutal enslavement of millions of Africans.
 From buying her freedom to becoming a successful entrepreneur on many different Caribbean islands, her life story is quite different from most Black people who lived in the Americas during her lifetime (1756 to 1864).

 Island Queen takes you through Dorothy’s life journey, shedding light on the dark side of colonialism, slavery in the West Indies, and how she managed to remove the shackles of slavery, rising to become a rich and influential public figure known as the Queen of Demerara.
-The historical novel covers a sixty-three-year period of Dorothy’s life starting in 1761 where she is a young girl in Montserrat and ends in 1824 when she returns to Demerara after a triumphant visit from London where she got a tax on free women of color repealed.
-Intertwining Dorothy’s family saga, romantic entanglements with men (all frustrating!), and historical events including the 1768 Montserrat Slave Rebellion and the 1795 Fédon Rebellion aka Brigands’ War in Grenada, the novel Island Queen is gripping and a must-read for fans of the Caribbean and historical fiction novels.
+The historical novel covers a sixty-three-year period of Dorothy’s life, starting in 1761 when she is a young girl in Montserrat and ending in 1824 when she returns to Demerara after a triumphant visit from London, where she got a tax on free women of color repealed.
+Intertwining Dorothy’s family saga, romantic entanglements with men (all frustrating!), and historical events, including the 1768 Montserrat Slave Rebellion and the 1795 Fédon Rebellion, aka Brigands’ War in Grenada, the novel Island Queen is gripping and a must-read for fans of the Caribbean and historical fiction novels.

 Island Queen a historical fiction novel by Vanessa Riley.
 Photo Credit: © Ursula Petula Barzey.

 That said, be warned that Vanessa Riley does not sanitize Dorothy Kirwan Thomas’s life story in Island Queen.
-She is not portraited as a superhuman or a saint.
-Furthermore, all of Dorothy’s history during the sixty-three-year period is detailed in the book and as I delved further into this true-life story, I was saddened to discover that some of Dorothy’s wealth was made from owning and renting out enslaved people.
-Her decision to become a slaveowner and invest in a traditional plantation, Kensington Plantation in Demerara initially run by her son Joseph Thomas Jr, was surprising as she worked hard to free her family from the bondage of slavery.
+She is not portrayed as a superhuman or a saint.
+Furthermore, as detailed in the book, all of Dorothy’s history during the sixty-three-year period, and as I delved further into this true-life story, I was saddened to discover that some of Dorothy’s wealth was made from owning and renting out enslaved people.
+Her decision to become a slaveowner and invest in a traditional plantation, Kensington Plantation in Demerara, initially run by her son Joseph Thomas Jr, was surprising as she worked hard to free her family from the bondage of slavery.

-It could be argued that Dorothy’s choices in partners for herself and children were less about race but upward mobility; so personal and professional advancement to protect and increase the wealth, power, and security for her family.
-Her traumatic start in life definitely influenced her decisions and it is understandable that she wanted to be surrounded by men who could help protect her family.
-During her lifetime, wealth, power, and security were primarily aligned with whiteness.
+It could be argued that Dorothy’s choices in partners for herself and her children were less about race but upward mobility, so personal and professional advancement to protect and increase her family’s wealth, power, and security.
+Her traumatic start in life definitely influenced her decisions, and it is understandable that she wanted to be surrounded by men who could help protect her family.
+Wealth, power, and security were primarily aligned with whiteness during her lifetime.

 It should be noted that the novel is classified as historical fiction as Dorothy Kirwan Thomas left no diaries; in fact, she was thought to be functionally illiterate, which makes her accomplishments even more spectacular.
 That said, as detailed in the Author’s Note at the end of Island Queen, the story is backed up by historical documents, including birth records, legal transactions, newspaper articles, and published anecdotal accounts.